Ochre Coloured Pottery culture: Copper hoards

-The term copper hoards refers to different assemblages of copper-based artefacts in the northern areas of the Indian Subcontinent that are believed to date from the 2nd millennium BC.
+The term copper hoards refers to different assemblages of copper-based artefacts in the northern areas of the Indian subcontinent that are believed to date from the 2nd millennium BC.
 Few derive from controlled excavations and several different regional groups are identifiable: southern Haryana/northern Rajasthan, the Ganges-Yamuna plain, Chota Nagpur, and Madhya Pradesh, each with their characteristic artefact types.
 Initially, the copper hoards were known mostly from the Ganges-Yamuna doab and most characterizations dwell on this material.

 Characteristic hoard artefacts from southern Haryana/northern Rajasthan include flat axes (celts), harpoons, double axes, and antenna-hilted swords.
 The doab has a related repertory.
 Artefacts from the Chota Nagpur area are very different; they seem to resemble ingots and are votive in character.

 The raw material may have been derived from a variety of sources in Rajasthan (Khetri), Bihar, West Bengal, Odisha (especially Singhbhum), and Madhya Pradesh (Malanjkhand).

-Relation with Harappan Civilization and Indo-Iranians
+Harappan Civilization and Indo-Iranians

 Artefacts of this culture show similarities with both the Late Harappan culture and the Vedic culture, and the OCP may have been infiltrated by an Indo-Iranian migration into the India subcontinent coming into contact with Late Harappans.